holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/10_text_prediction/lesson_plan.md

     - Before starting, come up with possible functions

 Extensions:
-- Formally define the behvaior in terms of probability
+- Formally define the behavior in terms of probability
     - Bayes

 #### Extensions